BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_11.md

-subtract the mean and divide by the standard deviation is to make the skew independent of the localization and scale of $X$, this is reasonable as we already have that information from the mean and variance and also it will make the skweness independent of the units of
+subtract the mean and divide by the standard deviation is to make the skew independent of the localization and scale of $X$, this is reasonable as we already have that information from the mean and variance and also it will make the skewness independent of the units of
 $X$, so it becomes easier to compare skewness.

 For example, a $\text{Beta}(2, 2)$ has a 0 skew while for